 - students awarded competitive scholarships in the amount of $1,000+ for one academic year

 - graduate/teaching/research assistants from state-supported institutions who are seeking employment waivers for themselves or their dependents

 - military waivers for personnel and their dependents whose state of home record is not Texas

 For a list of waivers and exemptions, please visit the College for All Texans website.
 You may also visit the Office of Student Financial Services (Bursar) in the Welcome Center (corner of Calhoun Road and University Drive).

 You are responsible for registering under the proper residency classification.
 If there is a question on classification, you are responsible for raising the issue with the appropriate administrative officials.

 You may register for classes before a residency decision has been made.
 Once a residency decision has been determined, tuition bills are automatically recalculated and can be viewed through myUH.

 New students who have questions about residency should contact the Office of Admissions in the Welcome Center or they may submit questions to firstname.lastname@example.org.

-Former and current students who have completed their first semester should contact the Office of Registration and Academic Records (Registrar) in the Welcome Center or call (713) 743-1010, option 4.
+Former and current students who have completed their first semester should contact the Office of the University Registrar (Registrar) in the Welcome Center or call (713) 743-1010, option 4.